Citi’s new boss could grow or shrink to greatness

 3 x 1 = 2.5

 Start with Citi’s banking business in the United States.
-While it’s a huge credit-card issuer, both under its own name and for brands like Best Buy (BBY.N) and Macy’s (M.N), Citi’s assets place it a distant fourth after JPMorgan (JPM.N), Bank of America (BAC.N) and Wells Fargo (WFC.N), according to Federal Reserve data.
+While it’s a huge credit-card issuer, both under its own name and for brands like Best Buy and Macy’s, Citi’s assets place it a distant fourth after JPMorgan, Bank of America and Wells Fargo, according to Federal Reserve data.
 That jars with Fraser’s claim that she wants Citi’s divisions to occupy market-leading positions.

 Then there’s Mexican lender Banamex, which by Fraser’s reckoning has a decent market share of around 20%, plus a selection of Asian credit card and retail bank operations.
 Collectively they make a little more than $2 billion in net income a year.
 Put those on a 10 times multiple, roughly where bigger and more efficient rivals Santander Mexico and Banorte trade, and they’re worth $20 billion.